samlarby/Milestone-Project-1/README.md

 ![memberships](documentation/memberships.jpg)

 * __Gallery__
-   * The gallery wull display different photos of the gym and also the exsisting members.
+   * The gallery will display different photos of the gym and also the exsisting members.
 With the purpose of showing the community and the enjoyment people have attending The Function Gym.

 ![gallery](documentation/gallery.jpg)